Archduchess Louise of Austria: Crown Princess of Saxony

-In the summer of 1887 at Pillnitz Castle she met Prince Frederick Augustus of Saxony (eldest son of Prince George, who became king of Saxony in June 1902).
+In the summer of 1887, at Pillnitz Castle, Louise met Prince Frederick Augustus of Saxony (eldest son of Prince George, who became king of Saxony in 1902).
 They married at Vienna on 21 November 1891, in a lavish ceremony which cost the groom the sum of 20,000 marks.
 In return, Louise fulfilled her royal duties, and bore him six children; however, she did not follow etiquette at the strict Dresden court, which resulted in arguments with her father-in-law, the Interior Minister Georg von Metzsch-Reichenbach, and her sister-in-law Princess Mathilde.

-As her popularity among the people by far exceeded that of the rest of the Saxon Royal Family, they made her life difficult with big and small intrigues.
-Soon rumors began to circulate that Louise had had an affair with a dentist named O'Brian and with her children's French tutor, André Giron.
+As her popularity among the people by far exceeded that of the rest of the Saxon Royal Family, her became life difficult in the form of intrigue.
+Rumors began to circulate that Louise had had an affair with a dentist named O'Brian and with her children's French tutor, André Giron.
 In desperation, she sent a telegram to Giron, which was intercepted by the secret police and it turned out that she had actually begun an affair with him.
 This was discussed by her biographer Erika Bestenreiner, who described the French tutor as a slender black-haired man with a small dark mustache, of a lively nature, with perfect manners and good taste in clothes.

 Scandal

-Threatened by her father-in-law with being interned in a mental asylum at the Sonnenstein Castle for life, on 9 December 1902 and with the help of two of her maids, sisters Sidonie and Maria Beeger – daughters of the royal court architect Eduard Beeger – Louise (pregnant with her seventh child) fled from Dresden towards Lake Geneva, where André Giron was waiting for her.
-At first, in the Saxon court, it was believed that this trip was for recreation, but she had arranged to meet her elder brother Archduke Leopold Ferdinand of Austria, who had begun a liaison with (and shortly after married) Wilhelmine Adamović, a prostitute and daughter of a postman.
-Three days after their arrival, the Beeger sisters left Geneva.
-In the meantime, André Giron (who was with Louise's brother) contacted a notary in Brussels to lay a false trail to the Belgian capital.
-However, the siblings were identified at Geneva a few days later.
+Threatened by her father-in-law with being interned in a mental asylum at the Sonnenstein Castle for life, in December 1902, with the help of two of her maids, Louise, who was pregnant with her seventh child fled from Dresden towards Lake Geneva, where Giron was waiting for her.
+At first it was believed by the Saxon court that the trip was for recreation, but Louise arranged to meet her brother Leopold, who had begun a liaison with (and shortly after married) Wilhelmine Adamović, a prostitute and daughter of a postman.
+Three days after their arrival, the maids left Geneva.
+In the meantime, Giron (who was with Louise's brother) contacted a notary in Brussels to lay a false trail to the Belgian capital.
+However, the siblings were identified in Geneva a few days later.

-The escape of the Crown Princess of Saxony was the first scandal of the German nobility in the 20th century, especially hurtful for the staunchly Catholic Saxon Royal Family.
-The conservative Baroness Hildegard von Spitzemberg noted in her diary:
+The escape of Louise was the first scandal of the German nobility in the 20th century.
+Baroness Hildegard von Spitzemberg noted in her diary: